epanov1602/CommandRevSwerve/docs/Command_Driving_Aiming.md

         if self.camera.hasDetection():
             self.haveNotSeenObjectSinceTime = Timer.getFPGATimestamp()
             self.everSawObject = True

+        # 0. are we pushing forward already?
+        if self.alignedToTag and self.pushForwardCommand is not None: self.pushForwardCommand.execute()
+            return

         # 1. how many degrees are left to turn?
         currentDirection = self.drivetrain.getHeading()